stefanbinder/countries-states/README.md

 # Full Country and State list of our planet

 The repository contains a JSON file with a __complete list of the 250 countries__ of the world.
 Included with all states of every single country.
-The format of the full list is following:
+The format of the full list is like following:

 ```
 [